reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

-**The state still "lives" in the top-level `TaskApp` component, managed with `useReducer`.** But its `tasks` and `dispatch` are now available to every component below in the tree by importing and using these contexts.
+**The state still "lives" in the top-level `TaskApp` component, managed with `useReducer`.** But its `tasks` and `dispatch` are now available to every Component below in the tree by importing and using these contexts.

 ## Moving all wiring into a single file {/*moving-all-wiring-into-a-single-file*/}

-You don't have to do this, but you could further declutter the components by moving both reducer and context into a single file.
+You don't have to do this, but you could further declutter the Components by moving both reducer and context into a single file.
 Currently, `TasksContext.js` contains only two context declarations:

 ```js
 import { createContext } from 'react';